haglauerpatryk/Projects/README.md

-      2.And this is to actual performing of data cleaning:
+      2.And this is an actual performing of data cleaning:

     csv_files = [
     "C:/Users/paha3/Desktop/Python/nasdaqetfs.csv",